 Module 8b: Mundane and Collective Astrology

-This part-module will take place over two Saturdays.
+This part-module will take place in London Classes over two Saturdays.
 The workshop explores the astrology of the collective, including the political, social and economic forces which shape society and reveals our relationship as individuals to the wider world.
 By introducing the interlocking cycles of the social and generational planets and their action throughout history, this workshop will help you to understand, through the lens of the astrological perspective, the nations, leaders, groups, events and movements which constitute our shared history and experience.

 Module 8c: Electional Astrology